The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 3 – Sea-Doo Spark Trixx – Best Ski for acrobatics

-It is designed with a variable trim jet that will let even rank beginners do enviable-wheelies on the water.
-Keeping you stable during the theatrics are angled footrests that are positioned just near the footwells.
+It is designed with a variable trim jet to let even rank beginners do enviable wheelies on the water.
+Angled footrests are positioned near the footwells to keep you stable during the theatrics.

 With the 900cc Rotax ACE engine under the hood, you can generate a max of 90HP with a top speed of 50 mph.
-While that Yamaha waverunner may roar past you with ease, we bet that they cant pull off the stunts that you can with the Sea doo trixx.
+While that Yamaha waverunner may roar past you quickly, we bet they can’t pull off the stunts you can with the Sea-doo Trixx.

 Used: $6,000 and up